 Black Box and White Box testing

 Like traditional test methods, black box and white box testing are used for ML models.
 Obtaining training data sets that are large and thorough enough to suit the objectives of ML testing is a significant difficulty.

 Data scientists test the model's performance during the development phase by comparing the model outputs (predicted values) to the actual values.
-The following are some of the strategies used to do black-box testing on machine learning models:
+The following are some of the strategies used to do black box testing on ML models:

-- Model performance testing: entails comparing the model's performance in terms of precision-recall, F-score, and confusion matrix (False and True positives, False and True negatives) to that of a predetermined accuracy with which the model has previously been constructed and placed into production.
+It entails comparing the model's performance in terms of precision-recall, F-score, and confusion matrix (False and True positives, False and True negatives) to that of a predetermined accuracy with which the model was previously constructed and placed into production.

-- Metamorphic testing: attempts to solve the problem of the test oracle.
+It attempts to solve the problem of the test oracle.
 A test oracle is a method that allows a tester to assess whether a system is functioning correctly.
-It is challenging to determine the expected outcomes of selected test cases or determine if the actual output matches the expected results.
+It is challenging to determine the expected outcomes of selected test cases or know if the actual output matches the expected results.

-- Dual coding/Algorithm Ensemble: Given the same input data set, multiple models utilizing various algorithms are created, and predictions from each of them are compared.
+Given the same input data set, multiple models utilizing various algorithms are created, and predictions from each one are compared.
 Numerous methods, such as Random Forest or a neural network like LSTM, could design a typical model to address classification difficulties.
 However, the model that gives the most expected outcomes is ultimately chosen as the default.

-- Coverage data fed into the ML models are designed to verify all feature activations using guided fuzzing.
-Test data sets that could result in the activation of each of the neural network's neurons/nodes, for example, are required for a model produced with neural networks.
+Data fed into the ML models are designed to verify all feature activations using guided fuzzing.
+Test data sets that result in the activation of each of the neural network's neurons/nodes, for example, are required for a model produced with neural networks.